ntno/ntno.net/docs/electronics/hopper-bot.md

 ### 2017 Reflection

 It was really excting to be able to complete the hackathon with a working prototype.
-We achieved our goal of being able to have activity particpants interact with the robot using their personal devices.
-We did not get to
+We created a RaspberryPi controlled robot, and we achieved our goal of having particpants control the robot using their own personal devices.

+In order create an activity where students could think through creating an algorithm and then express that algorithm as code, we needed a more sophisticated web application.
+I continued this work in [2018](#2018) with the help of Google's [Blockly](https://developers.google.com/blockly/guides/overview){target=_blank, title="Blockly is a library that adds a visual code editor to web and mobile apps"} library.

 <section>
   <figure>